kristianpennacchia/KPGallery/README.md

 TODO:
 - FIX: Bug where images become misaligned when rotating the device.
-- CHANGE: Store downloaded images in a cache folder and then load them as needed.
 - CHANGE: Provide an “empty state” message when there are no images to display.
 - FEATURE: Add a navigation toolbar with a share button which will allow the user to share the current image (work already begun).